-Allium canadense, commonly referred to as wild onions, is a perennial plant often found in many lawns and gardens.
+Allium canadense, commonly called wild onions, is a perennial plant often found in many lawns and gardens.
 Many gardeners deemed it frustrating, as the weeds are tough to control, let alone get rid of.
-However, with the proper method, some hard work, and determination, it can be eliminated all at once.
-See four different ways how to kill wild onions in the following.

 Four Possible Ways on How to Kill Wild Onions